ferddymalemo08/alx-system_engineering-devops/0x00-shell_basics/README.md

 8.Delete the file betty
 9.Delete the directory my_first_directory that is in the /tmp directory 10.Write a script that changes the working directory to the previous one
+11. Print long lists in working directory in hidden files, parent and boot directories
 ==============